 Virtual Ombudsperson Drop In Sessions –

-To maintain proper safety protocols and measures, our ombudsperson will be hosting virtual ombudsperson drop in sessions throughout the Fall semester.
+To maintain proper safety protocols and measures, our ombudsperson will be hosting virtual ombudsperson drop in sessions throughout the semester.
 Drop in if you have any questions or concerns about your classes, grades or other Douglas College policies/procedures.

 The Ombudsperson will provide the following informal assistance to members: